marcusoftnet/marcusoftnet.github.io/_posts/2011-02-22-specification-by-example-with.md

 I often get the feeling that I need to sell things like specification by example, [TDD](http://en.wikipedia.org/wiki/Test-driven_development), pair programming, Scrum, or other agile practices to the business.
 Why is that?
 Why hasn’t it—during the [10 years that agile has existed](http://10yearsagile.org/)—come from the business side?
 It’s always technology-driven.

-It might have to do with the fact that all the original signees of the [Agile Manifesto](http://agilemanifesto.org/) (as far as I know) are techies…
+It might have to do with the fact that all the original signee's of the [Agile Manifesto](http://agilemanifesto.org/) (as far as I know) are techies…

 It’s not a big problem per se, but it’s getting slow to always push the way we work.
 Often, in big organizations, I’m met with a head-tapping “Yeah, you do that… development guys, if you want to work in short sprints—go ahead” and then 5 years later the other parts of the development process (requirements, test, deployment) wake up and tag along.